CatoDee/plot_with_python/README.md

 # plot_with_python
-my plot code of my work
+my picture of my work